Waziup/learning-center-content/content/en/solutions/cattle_rustling/guide.md

 To follow this user manual, one will need the following hardware:

 Hardware
-  - an Arduino Nano with USB Cable
+  - an Arduino Nano with USB mini Cable
   - SIMCOM SIM7000G Breakout Board
   - Flexible 4G LTE and Active Ceramic GPS Antennas
   - Some Jumper Wires